salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 - Should Shadow DOM be supported?

 ## Appendix 1: Scoped Slots in Shadow DOM
 Scoped Slots in Shadow DOM aren't supported by any other web component framework.
-The reasons boil down to slots in native shadow DOM being eager, and it being the browser that does the slotting leaving us with little maneuverability.
+The reason boils down to slots in native shadow DOM being eager, and it being the browser that does the slotting leaving us with little maneuverability.

 That said, there are a few ways we can implement scoped slots in Shadow DOM.
 Let’s take the infinite list example to